Personal Home Page

 LITERATURE

-Anne McCaffrey- Most renowned for her Dragonriders of PERN books.
-She's a great writer and an even more wonderful person.
+Science Fiction Anne McCaffrey- Most renowned for her Dragonriders of PERN books.
+She was a great writer and an even more wonderful person.
 She actually sent me a case of oranges while I was in the Persian Gulf.
 Everyone really loved her books.
-A biography, written by her son Tom just came out.
-You can visit my fan site for my salute to her, current news/links, and more book information.
+Her biography was written by her son Todd whom I've met a few times at DragonCon.
+Her passing is a great loss.
+You can visit my fan site for my salute to her and stuff.

 Classic Author William Shakespeare- I really love the comedies and some of the tragedies.
 The histories and sonnets kind of bore me.
 The Tempest and As You Like It are my favourites.
 I've seen the plays everywhere from the Festivals in NC and GA, to the stage at Yale University.
 The best so far is still a little production of The Tempest at Russell Sage College.
 It was all done in blacklight with fluorescent costumes.
 Absolutely Incredible!